-- Pass Holder Appreciation Days – 2018/2019 season pass holders can bring a friend to ski for free on the Saturday and Sunday of April 6th and 7th in 2019.
+- Pass Holder Appreciation Days – 2018/2019 season pass holders can bring a friend to ski for free on the Saturday and Sunday of April 6th and 7th, and April 13th and 14th in 2019.

 - Rockstar Puddle Party – a time on April 13, 2019, when you can dress up and splash through giant puddles on your skis between noon and 3:00 pm.